Keiko Orrall: Early life

-Orrall is Japanese American and was born in Cincinnati, Ohio.
+Orrall is of paternal Japanese American background and was born in Cincinnati, Ohio.
 Her father is from Hawaii and her mother is from Indiana.
 She went to Walnut Hills High School.
 She graduated from Smith College with a Bachelor of Arts degree.
 While attending Smith, she met her husband, Norman, who was studying at the University of Massachusetts at Amherst.
 They have two grown children and currently reside in Lakeville, Massachusetts.

 Before being elected to the Massachusetts legislature, Orrall worked as a public school teacher and had served on a School Needs Study Committee and was elected to the Lakeville Finance Committee.

 Orrall is a strong supporter of the military and talks about the influence of many family members who served in the military.
 Two of her uncles served in the all Japanese American 442nd Infantry Regiment of the United States Army during World War II and were awarded Purple Hearts.